 Variations

-In the basic recipe, used as a bed for stir-frys and sauce dishes, I use neutral-tasting avocado oil and add just salt, pepper, and garlic.
+In the basic recipe, used as a bed for stir-fries and saucy dishes, I use neutral-tasting avocado oil and add salt, pepper, and garlic.
+This basic recipe is delicious, so you can simply serve it as a side dish, just as it is.

-But if you do make it as a side dish, and not as a bed for saucy main courses, it doesn't have to be neutral-tasting.
+But if you make it as a side dish, and not as a bed for saucy main courses, it doesn't have to be neutral-tasting.
 In this case, by all means, go ahead and make it more interesting!

-Or you can cook it in butter, and when it's done, take it off the heat.
-Then mix in 2 tablespoons of grated Parmesan and perhaps a pinch of dried thyme.
+For example, you can cook the cauliflower in flavorful olive oil instead of neutral avocado oil.
+You can also cook it in butter, and when it's done, take it off the heat and mix in two tablespoons of grated parmesan and a pinch of dried thyme.

-This is such an easy recipe!
-The detailed instructions for making cauliflower rice are listed in the recipe card below.
+The detailed instructions for making this recipe are listed in the recipe card below.
 Here are the basic steps:

 Expert Tip